 Seven voting members must be present to consider academic or disciplinary actions.

-Grade Scales: Courses in the first- and second-year curriculum are evaluated on a pass/fail basis.
+Courses in the first- and second-year curriculum are evaluated on a pass/fail basis.
 Third- and fourth-year courses use a graded scale.
-Specific grades for each grade level are detailed in the Evaluation and Grades section of this Bulletin.
+Specific grades for each grade level are detailed elsewhere in this Bulletin.

 Final grades will be submitted online within 10 business days of the final examination or final class meeting for the first two years.
 For the third and fourth years, grades are due within four weeks of the receipt of standardized examination scores or the last day of the rotation if no examination was given.